Iasa-Global/btabok/pages/competency_model/information_operations.md

 Description
 ===========

-**Information Operations** is an area concerned with overseeing, designing, and controlling the process of information and redesigning [business operations](https://en.wikipedia.org/wiki/Business_operations "Business operations") for the benefit of the organisation.
-It involves the responsibility of ensuring that [business](https://en.wikipedia.org/wiki/Business "Business") operations are [efficient](https://en.wikipedia.org/wiki/Efficiency "Efficiency") in terms of using information that is available , and is [effective](https://en.wikipedia.org/wiki/Effectiveness "Effectiveness") in terms of meeting customer requirements.
+**Information Operations** is an area concerned with overseeing, designing, and controlling the process of information and redesigning [business operations](https://en.wikipedia.org/wiki/Business_operations "Business operations"){:target="_blank"} for the benefit of the organisation.
+It involves the responsibility of ensuring that [business](https://en.wikipedia.org/wiki/Business "Business"){:target="_blank"} operations are [efficient](https://en.wikipedia.org/wiki/Efficiency "Efficiency"){:target="_blank"} in terms of using information that is available , and is [effective](https://en.wikipedia.org/wiki/Effectiveness "Effectiveness"){:target="_blank"} in terms of meeting customer requirements.

 Overview
 ========